-Bacterial cells can evade antibiotic killing in several ways.
+Bacterial cells use a plethora of mechanisms to evade antibiotic killing.
 A well-known strategy is antibiotic resistance, in which case the cells have acquired a genomic mutation enabling them to thrive in the presence of the antibiotic.
 In addition to resistance, every isogenic bacterial population harbours so-called persister cells.
-These persister cells are phenotypically different from their sensitive kin, and they can whithstand even high doses of antibiotics.
+These persister cells are phenotypically different from their sensitive kin, and they can withstand even high doses of antibiotics.
 For a review on how and why persisters can evade antibiotic killing see Wilmaerts, Windels et al. (2019).
-The persister phenotype is only temporarily, and upon persister state exit, persisters re-initiate growth and are again sensitive for antibiotics.
+The persister phenotype is only temporarily, and upon persister state exit, persisters re-initiate growth and are again susceptible to antibiotics.

 In healthy patients, it is assumed that the immune system can clear the residing persister cells after antibiotic treatment.
-In immunocompromised patients, or in biofilm-associated infections, persister cells impose a threat.
-The recurrence of several chronic infections, such as lung infections in cystic fibrosis patients, tuberculosis … are associated with the presence of persister cells (Fauvart et al. 2011).
+In immunocompromised patients, or in biofilm-associated infections, persister cells impose a threat as they result in the recolonization of the infection site.
+Indeed, the recurrence of several chronic infections, such as lung infections in cystic fibrosis patients, tuberculosis … is associated with the presence of persister cells (Fauvart et al. 2011).

 Fauvart M., De Groote V., Michiels J. (2011).
 The role of persister cells in chronic infections: clinical relevance and perspectives on anti-persister therapies.
 Journal of Medical Microbiology, 60(6):699-709.